Japan election campaign promises include potential market-movers

 One of the more controversial ones is a review of the requirement for companies in Japan to disclose quarterly earnings reports.

-In his first policy speech in parliament, Kishida, who became prime minister on Oct.
+In his first policy speech in the Diet, Kishida, who became prime minister on Oct.
 4, touched on the idea as part of his efforts to focus on redistribution — the key theme for his goal of creating a new form of capitalism.

 The Liberal Democratic Party led by Kishida also included that promise in its election platform.